Cider: Scratting and pressing

 Apples grown for consumption are suitable for cider making, though some regional cider-makers prefer to use a mix of eating and cider apples (as in Kent, England), or exclusively cider apples (as in the West Country, England) and West of England.
 There are many hundreds of varieties of cultivars developed specifically for cider making.

 Few traditional horse-drawn circular cider presses are still in use.
 Many may still be seen used as garden ornaments, flower planters, or architectural features.

 Once the apples are gathered from trees in orchards they are scratted (ground down) into a pulp.
 Historically this was done using pressing stones with circular troughs, or by a cider mill.
 Cider mills were traditionally driven by the hand, water-mill, or horse-power.
 In modern times, they are likely to be powered by electricity.
 The pulp is then transferred to a cider press where the juice is extracted.

 Traditionally, the method for squeezing the juice from the apple pulp involves placing sweet straw or haircloths between stacked layers of apple pulp.
-Today, apples can be quickly pressed on a mechanized belt press.
+Today, apples can be quickly pressed on a mechanised belt press.
 The juice, after being strained in a coarse hair-sieve, is then put into either open vats or closed casks.
 The remaining solids (pomace) are given to farm animals as winter feed, composted, discarded or used to make liqueurs.